| |

 Stephen Horenstein was born

-in 1948, in Winthrop, MA, and emigrated to Israel in 1980.
+in 1948, in Boston, MA, and emigrated to Israel in 1980.
 After graduating

 from Trinity College/Hartt School of Music (BA), formal flute studies